-We are a clinical-stage biotechnology company moving into late-stage development with a diverse portfolio of first-in-class targeted and immune-mediated product candidates with the potential to treat a wide range of cancers.
-Our novel programs range from early research to the lead program, TPST-1120, that is poised to begin a pivotal study in first-line liver cancer.
+We are a clinical-stage biotechnology company moving into late-stage development with a diverse portfolio of targeted and immune-mediated product candidates with the potential to be first-in-class to treat a wide range of cancers.
+Our novel programs range from early research to the lead program, amezalpat (previously known as TPST-1120), that is poised to begin a pivotal study in first-line hepatocellular carcinoma ("HCC").
 Our philosophy is to build a company based upon not only good ideas and creative science, but also upon the efficient translation of those ideas into therapies that will improve patients' lives.
-Each of our programs embody different and independent approaches to fighting cancer, providing a portfolio of truly diversified assets.
+Each of our programs are designed to provide different and independent approaches to fighting cancer, providing a portfolio of truly diversified assets.

-Our two clinical-stage therapeutics product candidates are TPST-1120 and TPST-1495, which we believe are the first clinical-stage molecules designed to inhibit their respective targets.
+Our two clinical-stage therapeutics product candidates are amezalpat and TPST-1495, which we believe are the first clinical-stage molecules designed to inhibit their respective targets.